Lena Horne Theatre: Other design features

 There is a three-centered proscenium arch next to the boxes.
 The archway is surrounded by a molded band with anthemia, egg-and-dart, and rope motifs.
 The spandrels, above the corners of the proscenium arch, contain Adam-style sphinx motifs.
 There are fluted pilasters with gilded Corinthian capitals along either side of the arch.
 Above these pilasters is a frieze containing motifs of arches with fans.

 A beam separates the ceiling into front and rear sections.
 The beam is decorated with a frieze containing arch-and-fan motifs (similar to the frieze above the proscenium).
 The front section is a coved ceiling, surrounded by a frieze with an arch-and-fan motif.
 Moldings divide the cove into sections, which are decorated with urns and foliate designs.
 A crystal chandelier hangs from the center of the cove.
 The rear section contains molded bands with bead motifs, which divide the ceiling into arch- and lozenge-shaped panels.
 Near the side walls, the moldings contain cartouches with foliate designs, from which are suspended four chandeliers.

 History

 Times Square became the epicenter for large-scale theater productions between 1900 and the Great Depression.
 During the 1900s and 1910s, many theaters in Midtown Manhattan were developed by the Shubert brothers, one of the major theatrical syndicates of the time.
 The Chanin brothers developed another grouping of theaters in the mid-1920s.
 Though the Chanins largely specialized in real estate rather than theaters, Irwin Chanin had become interested in theater when he was an impoverished student at the Cooper Union.
 He subsequently recalled that he had been "humiliated" by having to use a separate door whenever he bought cheap seats in an upper balcony level.

+The theater was originally named for British actor Richard Mansfield (1857–1907).
+From 1960 to 2022, it was named for Brooks Atkinson (1894–1984), who was the theater critic for The New York Times from 1925 to 1960.
+Since 2022, the theater has been named for African-American actress and singer Lena Horne (1917–2010).